How much does a septic tank cost?

 - Watch what you flush.
 Anything that isn’t biodegradable can clog up your drain.
 This includes things you might not expect like dental floss, coffee grounds and any kind of oil or grease.

-There are lots of financing options for installing or repairing a septic tank.
-Government-funded loans and grants are typically the most competitive, but they aren’t available to everyone and can take some time to process.
+You can find lots of financing options for installing or repairing a septic tank.
+Government-funded loans and grants are generally the least expensive way to pay for a septic tank.
+But they aren’t available to everyone and can take some time to process.
 If you’re in a pinch, a personal loan could be a better solution.

 Frequently asked questions